sujaykumarh/docsify-plugin-footer/README.md

     copyrightOwnerName: '',         // copyright owner name
     copyrightOwnerLink: undefined,  // copyright owner link if any
-    copyrightExtra: undefined,      // any exta text to show below copyright owner section }
+    copyrightExtra: undefined,      // any exta text to show below copyright owner section

+    useLocalStorage: true,          // build and store footer in localstorage for quick access }
 ```